rraj12345/Tailwind-Traders-Data-Analysis-PowerBI-Project/README.md

   - **Pie Chart for Median Sales Distribution by Country:** This pie chart depicted the distribution of median sales across countries, providing a clear view of sales concentration.
   - **Line Chart for Median Sales Over Time:** The line chart, including a forecast, tracked median sales trends over time, offering predictive insights into future sales patterns.
   - **Cards for Measures:** Cards visualized key measures such as Stock, Quantity Purchased, and Median Sales, enhancing the clarity of performance metrics.
-  - **Slicer:** A slicer for Country Name enabled interactive filtering of the data in the report.

 - **Profit Overview Report:**
   - **Bar Chart for Net Revenue by Product:** This chart displayed net revenue by product, identifying the Modular Sofa Set as the top revenue generator.